statoscope/statoscope/README.md

 <img src="https://cloud.githubusercontent.com/assets/6654581/24500842/cdcfe6ec-154f-11e7-9935-da7564db6765.png" width="500px"/>

-In the text input you can choose a module or a file which info you want to see.
-Just start typing module/file name and choose it from suggestion list.
+In the text input, you can choose a module or a file which info you want to see.
+Just start typing module/file name and choose it from the suggestion list.

 In the table you can see some modules statistic: